unclehowell/datro/COLLABORATE.md

 - beta.hotspotbnb.com is the url corresponding to the 'gh-pages-dev' branch

 If you enter a directory at the end of the url e.g. /demo or /docs , you'll be navigated to entirely seperate websites (with consistent themes).
 Each websites php files and databases are contained in hidden folders (their names have a '.' (dot) at the beginning of the filename e.g. .docs, .demo etc)
 So you'll need to run the websites on a webserver to work on them.
 Once you've made changes, you simply export them as static html websites.
-The exported static html websites are then placed into their corresponding subdirectories e.g. /demo, /docs etc
+The exported static html websites are then placed into their corresponding sub directories e.g. /demo, /docs etc

 ## Getting Started

 1. Download the gh-pages-dev branch using either of the 'download methods' described below (sparse-checkout is recommended)
 2. Make your changes locally, then submit changes back to the gh-pages-dev branch (for the systems administrator(s) to review).
 3. The sys-admin regularly reviews code changes and if inclined, will merge 'gh-pages-dev' into the 'gh-pages' main branch e.g. hotspotbnb.com

 ## GitHub 'mono' Repo
 This collaboration guide focuses on 2 know ways of interacting with this monorepo branch:

 ### 1. Sparse-checkout:
   - 'apt install git' doesn't currently install a late enough version of git to support sparse-checkout (use PPA)
   - since the monorepo is so big and diverse, collaborators must only checkout and push files they're actively working on
   - the sparse-checkout method is designed for this purpose, making it the ideal choice

 ### 2. Git Pull